 Periodontitis is a condition that may be controlled but not totally cured.
 It is most often seen in pets that are more than five years old.
 Most animals with periodontitis have bad breath, tooth mobility and bleeding gums.
 Severe inflammation of the gums, gum recession, alveolar bone loss (the bone that supports the tooth is "eaten away"), and pustular discharge are common signs of periodontitis.
 Dental problems, if left untreated, can often lead to larger systemic problems in your pet.
 Oral bacteria, associated with periodontitis, can be released into the bloodstream causing life-threatening damage to the kidneys, heart and liver.

-At Plattsburgh Animal Hospital, Peru and Adirondack Veterinary Hospitals, we feel that your pet’s dental health is extremely important to his or her quality of life.
+At Plattsburgh Animal Hospital and Adirondack Veterinary Hospital, we feel that your pet’s dental health is extremely important to his or her quality of life.

 - Surgery and more

 - Ultrasound scaler